-If you decide to complete the questionnaire and anything contained in it causes you to feel confused or concerned in any way you should speak to a trusted adult such as a parent/carer or member of staff at your school.
-The information sheet you received recently included a list of people and organisations you can contact both inside and outside school if you would like to speak to someone about relationships, sex or any other issue you or someone you know are going through.
+If you decide to complete the questionnaire and anything there makes you confused or concerned in any way, speak to a trusted adult such as a parent/carer or member of staff at your school.
+The information sheet you received recently included a list of people and organisations you can contact both inside and outside school about relationships, sex or any other issue you or someone you know are going through.
 Another copy has been given to you today to take away.
-You may also ask to speak privately to the researcher present today if you need to.
+You may also ask to speak privately to me.

-When completing the questionnaire, we ask that you keep your eyes on your own piece of paper and do not look at anyone else's answers, and that everyone remain quiet until the end of the session.
-If you have any queries about the questions please raise your hand and one of the researchers will come to you.
-Please remember that this is not a test and there are no right or wrong answers; we are interested in your own experiences and views.
+When completing the questionnaire, please keep your eyes on your own piece of paper and do not look at anyone else's.
+If you finish early please stay quiet until the end of the lesson.
+If you have any queries about the questions please raise your hand and I will come to you.
+This is not a test and there are no right or wrong answers; we are interested in your own experiences and views.
+Depending on your answers, you may also be asked to skip questions in the survey.
+So please read the instructions carefully and put your hand up if you are unsure what you should do next.